AtreyusDev/day_manager/README.md

     <p>This bar allows you to manage the Treeview.</p>
     <br>
     <p>ADD: First, you need to write the task and select the date and time.
 Next, press the 'Add Task' button.</p>
-    <p>EDIT: Select the task that you want to edit, next, write the new data on the fields.
+    <p>EDIT: Select the task that you want to edit, then, write the new data on the fields.
 Lastly, press the 'Edit task' button.</p>
     <p>DELETE: Select the task that you want to delete and press the 'Delete Task' button.</p>
     <p>DELETE ALL: Just press the 'Delete All' button and confirm your wish in the new window that will be appear.</p>
     <br>